-The Primary Programme (Nursery to Grade 5) aims to create a joyous, nurturing and vibrant space that stimulates the child's curiosity and imagination as well as the instinct for exploration and inquiry.
+The Primary School (Nursery to grade 4) aims to create a joyous, nurturing and vibrant space that stimulates the child's curiosity and imagination as well as the instinct for exploration and inquiry.
 It focuses on the child's Swabhav (basic nature and instincts) to enable her to develop a strong sense of self as well as relate to and interact with her environment.

 The programme facilitates the child's social, emotional and academic development to nurture the whole child.
-The child gains concrete hands-on experiences which link learning to the real world.
-Experiential learning units bring together multiple disciplines as integrated units of inquiry, free from the boundaries of isolated subjects.
-The literacy programme develops reading and writing skills in a workshop format, which fosters students' independence in individual reading, shared reading, word study (phonics), and guided reading -- and initiates students as authors and writers of their own ideas as early as Kindergarten.
-In math, through inquiry-based instruction, students build essential conceptual knowledge connected to real world problem-solving and regularly use manipulatives to develop deep understanding of mathematical concepts.
-Once students have solid math conceptual understanding, they will develop fluency and automaticity in each essential math skill.
-Science and social studies concepts and skills are embedded in our in-depth experiential 'Units of Inquiry', where students learn as real scientists, historians, journalists, authors, and other experts, and connect this learning to a real-world exploration and authentic outcomes or a product that has a purpose in the local or global world beyond their classroom walls.
+The child gains concrete hands-on experiences that link learning to the real world.
+The units of inquiry bring together multiple disciplines in the form of transdisciplinary themes, free from the boundaries of isolated subjects.
+The literacy programme develops reading and writing skills in an experiential and play-based format, that fosters students' independence in individual reading, shared reading, word study (phonics), and guided reading - and initiates students as authors and writers of their own ideas as early as Kindergarten.
+In math, through inquiry-based instruction, students build essential conceptual knowledge connected to real-world problem-solving and regularly use manipulatives to develop a deep understanding of mathematical concepts.
+Once students have a deeper conceptual understanding, they will develop fluency and automaticity in each essential math skill.
+Science and social studies concepts and skills are embedded in our in-depth experiential learning expeditions, where students learn as real scientists, historians, journalists, authors, and other experts, and connect this learning to a real-world exploration and authentic outcomes or a product that has a purpose in the local or global world beyond their classroom walls.

-In the Middle Programme, the rigour of building a strong character, developing mastery of knowledge and skills and producing high quality work is ensured through the Expeditionary Learning Pedagogy.
+In the Middle School, the rigour of building a strong character, developing mastery of knowledge and skills and producing high quality work is ensured through the Expeditionary Learning Pedagogy.
 Students take a deep dive into disciplines like Mathematics, Science, Global perspectives, English, Hindi, Modern Foreign Language and ICT.
-Teachers collaborate to design learning expeditions, which are interdisciplinary in nature, to organise skills and content area knowledge in the Cambridge curriculum for each subject and create a rich learning environment for students to work collaboratively in 'crews'.
-Learning expeditions require students to use sophisticated research methodologies, engage with the community in authentic ways, and present their high-quality products to legitimate audiences.
+Teachers collaborate to design Learning expeditions, which are interdisciplinary in nature, to organise skills and content area knowledge in the Cambridge curriculum for each subject and create a rich learning environment for students to work collaboratively in 'crews'.
+Learning expeditions require students to engage in sophisticated research, engage with the community in authentic ways, and present their high-quality products to legitimate audiences.

-In the Senior Programme, the students of Grade 8 begin their transition to the IGCSE of the Cambridge Board through a well-planned and aligned vertical curriculum.
-While students continue with Expeditionary learning and hands-on projects in Grade 8, this year is also a preparatory year to ensure that the students are ready to take on the rigour of the IGCSE board, which is accomplished over the following two years in Grades 9 and 10.
-At the start of Grade 9, students are required to make choices and take 9 subjects for IGCSE board.
+In the Senior School, the students of Grade 9 begin their transition to the IGCSE of the Cambridge Board through a well-planned and aligned vertical curriculum.
+While students continue with Expeditionary learning and hands-on projects in grade 8, this year is also a preparatory year to ensure that the students are ready to take on the rigour of the IGCSE board, which is accomplished over the following two years in Grade 9 and 10.
+At the start of grade 9, students are required to make choices and take 9 subjects for the IGCSE board.
 Students begin with the IB Diploma programme in Grade 11.
-The International

-Baccalaureate Diploma programme is a two-year educational programme which provides an internationally accepted qualification for entry into institutes of higher education and is recognised by most universities worldwide.
+The International Baccalaureate Diploma Programme is a two-year educational programme that provides an internationally accepted qualification for entry into higher education and is recognised by most universities worldwide.
 The IBDP requires students to take 6 subjects, 3 at the Higher level and 3 at the Standard level.
 In addition, every student has to work on the core of the IBDP, which includes the mandatory components of Theory of Knowledge, Extended Essay and CAS (Creativity, Activity and Service).
-The Extended Essay is a 4000 word research paper that every student has to write based on a topic of their interest.
+The Extended Essay is a 4000-word research paper that every student must write based on a topic of interest.